Towards Efficient Certification of Maritime Remote Operation Centers: Authors' Biographies

+Following the literature review of \autoref{sec:related_work}, we now move to our modeling activities.
 In \autoref{subsec:ROC_introduction}, we introduce maritime ROCs as preparation for the conceptual description of the hazard database.
-As a use-case we will describe berthing in a port in \autoref{subsec:use_case}.
-This leads to a generic functional architecture described in \autoref{subsec:functional_architecture}.
+As a illustrating use-case we describe berthing in a port in \autoref{subsec:use_case}.
+This leads to a generic MASS-ROC functional architecture described in \autoref{subsec:functional_architecture}.